JimmyBoyle/FeatureToggles/README.md

 ## Parameters

 1. `LogLevel` - Log level for Lambda functions.
 Allows log level to be changed at runtime by updating Lambda environment variables.
 Default: INFO
-1. `SSMParameterPathPrefix` - Path prefix to use when storing feature toggle values in SSM Parameter Store.
+1. `TogglesPrefix` - Path prefix to use when storing feature toggle values in SSM Parameter Store.
 Default: /FeatureToggles